reyincyber/Hacktify-CS/SQL Injection (SQLi)/readme.md

 SQL Injection was exploitable in the User-Agent HTTP header, which was logged in the database.

-- Log in with the credentials [admin@gmail.com](mailto\:admin@gmail.com) and admin123, the application displayed the User-Agent string.
+- Log in with the credentials `admin@gmail.com ` and `admin123 `, the application displayed the User-Agent string.
-- By injecting a single quote (') into the User-Agent header ( or changing User-Agent to Mozilla/5.0 OR 1`=`1\`) and observing an SQL error message, it was evident that the input was not properly sanitized, confirming the SQL Injection vulnerability.
+- By injecting a single quote (') into the User-Agent header (or changing ``` User-Agent to Mozilla/5.0 OR 1`=`1\` ```) and observing an SQL error message, it was evident that the input was not properly sanitized, confirming the SQL Injection vulnerability.

 ### Referer Lead Us!

 The application processed Referer headers in SQL queries without validation.

 - I used browser developer tools to inspect network requests and identify the Referer header as a potential injection point.
-- Employed Burp Suite to intercept HTTP requests and modify the Referrer header with SQL injection payloads `' OR 1=1--`.
+- Employed Burp Suite to intercept HTTP requests and modify the Referrer header with SQL injection payloads ` ' OR 1=1-- `.
 - Observed application responses for SQL errors or unexpected behavior indicative of successful injection.Oh Cookies!

 ## Oh Cookies!